h2r/CartographerKinectTurtlebot/README.md

  Example:

         screen -c cartographer_single_echo.screenrc

+The screen session will source the appropriate bash files and load the command line with the necessary ros commands.

-* Warning: If an issue occurs and you would like to kill all the screen sessions, type in the following command:
+4. Navigate between the newly created screen sessions with the following command:

-        killall screen

-4. Navigate to the
+        `-<SCREEN-SESSION-NUMBER>

+Example:

+    Navigating to the third screen session would look something like this:

+        `-3

 -------------------------------------
 Running rviz from your local machine: